Psychology: Psychological testing

-Following the Army Alpha and Army Beta tests, which was developed by psychologist Robert Yerkes in 1917 and then used in World War 1 by industrial and organizational psychologists for large-scale employee testing and selection of military personnel.
+Psychologist Robert Yerkes developed the Army Alpha and Army Beta tests in 1917, which were then used in World War I by industrial and organizational psychologists for large-scale employee testing and the selection of military personnel.
 Mental testing also became popular in the U.S., where it was applied to schoolchildren.
 The federally created National Intelligence Test was administered to 7 million children in the 1920s.
 In 1926, the College Entrance Examination Board created the Scholastic Aptitude Test to standardize college admissions.
 The results of intelligence tests were used to argue for segregated schools and economic functions, including the preferential training of Black Americans for manual labor.
-These practices were criticized by Black intellectuals such a Horace Mann Bond and Allison Davis.
+These practices were criticized by Black intellectuals such as Horace Mann Bond and Allison Davis.
 Eugenicists used mental testing to justify and organize compulsory sterilization of individuals classified as mentally retarded (now referred to as intellectual disability).
 In the United States, tens of thousands of men and women were sterilized.
 Setting a precedent that has never been overturned, the U.S. Supreme Court affirmed the constitutionality of this practice in the 1927 case Buck v.
 Bell.

-Today mental testing is a routine phenomenon for people of all ages in Western societies.
+Today, mental testing is a routine phenomenon for people of all ages in Western societies.
 Modern testing aspires to criteria including standardization of procedure, consistency of results, output of an interpretable score, statistical norms describing population outcomes, and, ideally, effective prediction of behavior and life outcomes outside of testing situations.
 Psychological testing is regularly used in forensic contexts to aid legal judgments and decisions.
 Developments in psychometrics include work on test and scale reliability and validity.
 Developments in item-response theory, structural equation modeling, and bifactor analysis have helped in strengthening test and scale construction.